Letters from The Thing #35, May 1986

 Dear Thingies,

-but the Thing has never looked better.
-(By the way, regarding the
+what, but the Thing has never looked better.
+(By the way, regarding

-Question of the Month - tell Paul not to worry, his inking style is
+the Question of the Month - tell Paul not to worry, his inking style

-distinctly different from Bob Layton's.)
-The entire "look" of page 10
+is distinctly different from Bob Layton's.)
+The entire "look" of

-reminded me of an old EC comics and the effect was a huge success.
-The
+page 10 reminded me of an old EC comics and the effect was a huge

-close-up of Ben on page 19 portrayed more emotion than I thought was
+success.
+The close-up of Ben on page 19 portrayed more emotion than

-Ben's dialogue perfectly.
-The phone-in T.V. show was extremely funny
+scripts Ben's dialogue perfectly.
+The phone-in T.V. show was

-(in a tragic sort of way).
-I'm certainly glad to see Ben finally
+extremely funny (in a tragic sort of way).
+I'm certainly glad to see

-getting the public recognition he deserves.
-But from the last panel on
+Ben finally getting the public recognition he deserves.
+But from the

 Well, as you can probably tell, I loved the nicknames in the credits